decretist/Dissertation/Chapter4/chapter4.markdown

 samples.
 (The motivated reader can use a calculator to repeat the process for the frequency of occurrence of the word *non*.)
-Remember that for the purpose of calculating sample standard deviation, the value of the mean (*x̄*) is **not** the overall mean frequency of occurrence of the word *in* across all of the samples, but the mean of the frequencies for each of the samples individually (the mean of means).
+Remember that for the purpose of calculating sample standard deviation, the value of the mean (*x̄*) is not the overall mean frequency of occurrence of the word *in* across all of the samples, but rather the mean of the normalized frequencies of occurrence of the word *in* for each of the samples individually.

-First, calculate the squared deviations from the mean of means for the frequency of *in* in the first-recension *dicta* (Gratian1):
+First, calculate the squared deviations from the mean of normalized frequencies for the frequency of *in* in the first-recension *dicta* (Gratian1):

 (*x*<sub>1</sub>−*x̄*)<sup>2</sup> = (25.5673−26.4656)<sup>2</sup> = (−0.8983)<sup>2</sup> = 0.8069,